PeiyuanZhangNY/A-normative-account-of-procrastination/README.md

 Program for Figure Supplementary Figure 2: perfectionismswitchNotWorkingtoCompleting.m; Final figure: perfectionismswitchNotWorkingtoCompleting.pdf

 # Files in the folder Supplement:
-DelayedRewardGammaPatternProcrastination.m simulation program supporting the necessary parameter space where we can find “a delay in the beginning, and then ramping up. ” The results saved in DelayedRewardGammaPatternProcrastination.mat
+DelayedRewardGammaPatternProcrastination.m simulation program supporting the necessary parameter space where we can find “a delay before ramping up. ” The results saved in DelayedRewardGammaPatternProcrastination.mat

-DelayedRewardConcaveCost.m simulation program supporting the parameter space where we can find “working at the last minute”.
-The results saved in DelayedRewardConcaveCost.mat
+DelayedRewardConcaveCost.m simulation program supporting the parameter space where we can find “working last-minute”.
+The results are saved in DelayedRewardConcaveCost.mat

 necessaryconditionNotWorking.m simulation program supporting the necessary parameter space where we can find “not working at all”.
 The results saved in necessaryconditionNotWorking.mat